snu-ccl/approxCNN/README.md

 - `--batch_inf`(default: `16`): Batch size for inference.
 - `--dataset_path`: The path of the directory which contains the ImageNet.
 The default directory is `../dataset/imagenet`.

 **Note.** Especially for inference ImageNet, the batch size should be determined more carefully due to the computation for the proposed polynomials.
-Refer to the batch size we used in our environment, NVIDIA GeForce RTX 3090.
+Refer to the batch size we used in our GPU environment, NVIDIA GeForce RTX 3090.

 |   Backbone   | Batch size |
 |:------------:|:----------:|